 The grant will fund equity-centered research with Black patients and oncology providers.
-The Emory Winship Cancer Center will also serve as a pilot site for the development and implementation of Equify Health’s cultural empathy development platform.
+The Emory Winship Cancer Center will also serve as a pilot site for the development and implementation of Equify Health’s equity development training platform.

 “I’m honored to be a recipient of Genentech’s Health Equity Innovation Award with Emory School of Medicine,” says Sylvie Leotin, the Founder and CEO of Equify Health.
 “This award is the culmination of decades of work, the courage to follow an unbeaten path, and perseverance.
 I am extremely grateful for Genentech’s support and commitment to advancing health equity and look forward to a fruitful collaboration.”

 A cancer survivor, polymath, and tech innovator, Sylvie Leotin started Equify Health to turn her cancer experience into an engine for positive change.
 She realized that her multicultural background and expertise in design and innovation placed her in a unique position to develop new solutions to an old vexing problem.
 “Blacks have had the highest mortality rates across all major illnesses for more than four decades”, she says.
 “We can’t use the same tools and expect different results.
 The healthcare industry is ripe for new thinking and collaborations with creatives and innovators who think differently.”

 Equify Health is committed to elevating the experience and status of patients of color in healthcare and medical research.
 “Health disparities’ efforts have often faltered due to an incomplete, and often flawed, understanding of the needs of Black and Brown patients,” remarks Sylvie Leotin.
-“To paraphrase philosopher Dogen, it’s like looking at the sky through a straw and believing we see the whole sky.”
+“To paraphrase philosopher Dogen, it would be like looking at the sky through a straw and thinking we see the whole sky.”